ga4gh/vrs/docs/source/impl-guide/normalization.rst

-            To each trimmed allele from (1), prepend the *left_roll* preceding reference bases and append the *right_roll* following reference bases (corresponding to the interresidue reference spans (1,5) and (5,8) respectively).
+            To each trimmed allele from (1), prepend the *left_roll* preceding reference bases and append the *right_roll* following reference bases (corresponding to the inter-residue reference spans (1,5) and (5,8) respectively).

             Decrement the start position by *left_roll*, and increment the end